wkhattak/Finding-Lane-Lines/writeup.md

 ![Hough Lines Image](writeup_images/combined_image.jpg)

-7. **Finding left/right lane lines:** Having identified lines in the image, it needs to be established which lines belong to left lane lines and which lines belong to right lane lines.
+7. **Finding left/right lane lines:** Having identified lines in the image, it needs to be established which line segments belong to left lane lines and which line segments belong to right lane lines.
 For this a new function ```find_left_right_lines()``` was added.
-The method iterates over all lines and for each line it first finds the slope and then negative slopes are assigned to the left lane while the positive slopes are assigned to the right lane.
-However, there might be some lines that don't belong to either of the lanes.
-Such lines normally have a very low slope.
-So to filter out such lines, any line with a slope between -0.35 and +0.35 is ignored.
+The method iterates over all line segments and for each segment it first finds the slope and then negative slopes are assigned to the left lane while the positive slopes are assigned to the right lane.
+However, there might be some line segments that don't belong to either of the lanes.
+Such line segments normally have a very low slope.
+So to filter out such line segments, any segment with a slope between -0.35 and +0.35 is ignored.

 ```python
 for line in lines: